google/WebFundamentals/src/content/en/updates/posts/2013/12/300ms-tap-delay-gone-away.markdown

 <meta name="viewport" content="width=device-width">
 {% endhighlight %}

-This sets the viewport width to the same as the device, and is general best-practice for mobile-optimised sites.
+This sets the viewport width to the same as the device, and is generally a best-practice for mobile-optimised sites.
 With this tag, browsers assume you've made text readable on mobile, and the double-tap-to-zoom feature is dropped in favour of faster clicks.

 If for some reason you cannot make this change, you can use `touch-action: manipulation` to achieve the same effect either across the page or on particular elements: